 It's been said, vision without a plan to achieve it is like a great movie title without a script.6 Once the vision is created and written, the vision must move from paper to practice.
 To ensure that the vision becomes reality, the board should develop a strategic plan and establish policies for implementation.
 (NSBA p.
 7) After the vision statement has been shared with the community, the next step is a strategic plan.
 In this process, the leadership team must identify goals that will mark progress toward the vision and strategies to achieve the goals.
 As leadership and community groups discuss and debate the district's most critical needs, broad goals will be determined and prioritized and measurable and realistic strategies to accomplish the goals will be established.
 Strategic planning is among the most important and powerful work in which a board of education can engage.
 It serves to ensure the appropriate governance role of the board is in place, can involve a wide cross-section of district stakeholders and helps the board and administration increase community engagement.

 For more information on vision and mission or details about planning a customized workshop or strategic planning session, please contact Cheryl Ryan, director of board and management services, Teri Morgan, deputy director of board and management services, Steve Horton, senior board and management services consultant or call (614) 540-4000.

-The "Resources" links above and "File Attachments" located on the right side of this page are outstanding vision resources used with the permission of the authoring organization.
+The "File Attachments" located on the right side of this page are outstanding vision resources used with the permission of the authoring organization.
 "Links," as noted under the Resources section of the page, are additional media resources, OSBA services and publications that support district efforts in the visioning process.

 References used on this page may be found using this link: Vision References